rangle/ngCourse2/handout/features/constants,_and_block_scoped_variables.md

-# Constants, and Block Scoped Variables
+# Constants and Block Scoped Variables

 ES6 introduces the concept of block scoping.
 Block scoping will be familiar to programmers from other languages like C, Java, or even PHP.